-- 2834 EFRAG considers that developing guidance on the use of appropriate formats for the notes may improve the effectiveness of the communication of information in the financial statements.
-Consequently, EFRAG regrets that the Discussion Paper does not include a broader discussion about the relevance of such guidance in the context of the increasing use of digital reporting. - 2935 Further, EFRAG welcomes the IASB's proposal to develop non-mandatory guidance material on formatting, which would cover the types of formats available, when a particular format might be appropriate and some illustrative examples. - 3036 EFRAG considers that such guidance should be included together with the principles of effective communication, so that constituents can access them within the same document.
+- 32 EFRAG considers that developing guidance on the use of appropriate formats may improve the effectiveness of the communication of information in the financial statements.
+Therefore, EFRAG welcomes the IASB's proposal to develop nonmandatory guidance material on formatting, which would cover the types of formats available, when a particular format might be appropriate and some illustrative examples. - 33 EFRAG considers that such guidance should be included together with the principles of effective communication, so that constituents can access them within the same document.
 Having said that, we consider that supplementary guidance on formatting should also be included in the form of illustrative examples or implementation guidance that will accompany, but will not form part of, the general disclosure standard.